Integralist/integralist.co.uk/content/pages/resume.md

 At Fastly, I built end-to-end monitoring pipelines from scratch.
 For certificate expiry, I delivered the entire observability stack: Go binaries, scheduled Kubernetes jobs, reusable notification packages, metrics, dashboards, alerts, and operational runbooks.
 I introduced stalled-consumer alerts on message pipelines and alerting for authentication and protocol failures missed by synthetic checks.
 I redesigned service boot sequences to ensure database or cache outages do not block deployments, adding backoff retries and dependency health reporting.
 Additionally, I partnered with platform and storage teams to right-size resource allocations across three services and continuously refined on-call documentation based on rotation retrospectives.

 ### 🤖 AI-Assisted Engineering

+As of September 2026, I am no longer part of the Domain Services team and have moved to a new "Agentic Platform" team responsible for building AI tooling for our customers (and also internal systems and engineers).

 I drive production-grade AI-assisted engineering practices across the organisation.
 I maintain a fork of our team's open-source coding agent and have contributed roughly a dozen features upstream, including sub-agent cost reporting, model overrides, unified edit reviews, and command autocomplete.
 I build and distribute reusable agent skills to codify engineering standards for code reviews, refactoring, documentation, and database migrations.
 Beyond tooling, I delivered internal tech talks and panel discussions on practical AI workflows, run 1:1 shadowing sessions, and integrate multi-model adversarial reviews into my own development workflow.